If you are exploring independent schools for the first time, there are a few things that you should know:

 Because an independent school does not receive funding from the state or federal government, its operations are dependent upon tuition and the generosity of the school community.
 The cost of an independent school education generally exceeds the tuition charged to families, so fund-raising efforts (such as annual giving campaigns and endowment distributions) often make up the difference.

-Because each independent school has a unique mission and design, there is a wide diversity among independent schools.
-That enables you to find the right “fit” for your family as well as your child.
+Because each independent school has a unique mission, there is diversity among each school that enables each family to find the environment that fits the family and the child.

 Independent schools have high academic standards.
 They encourage students to grow intellectually and to think critically.